terraform-google-modules/terraform-example-foundation/3-networks/README.md

    chmod 755 ./tf-wrapper.sh
    ```
 1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and bootstrap.
 See any of the envs folder [README.md](./envs/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.
-1. Rename `shared.auto.example.tfvars` to `shared.auto.tfvars` and update the file with the target_name_server_addresses (the list of target name servers for the DNS forwarding zone in the DNS Hub).
+1. Rename `shared.auto.example.tfvars` to `shared.auto.tfvars` and update the file with the `target_name_server_addresses` (the list of target name servers for the DNS forwarding zone in the DNS Hub).
 1. Rename `access_context.auto.example.tfvars` to `access_context.auto.tfvars` and update the file with the `access_context_manager_policy_id`.
 1. Commit changes
    ```
    git add .
    git commit -m 'Your message'
    ```
-1. You need to manually plan and apply only once the `shared` environment since `development`, `non-production` and `production` depend on it.
+1. You must manually plan and apply the `shared` environment (only once) since the `development`, `non-production` and `production` environments depend on it.
     1. Run `cd ./envs/shared/`.
     1. Update `backend.tf` with your bucket name from the bootstrap step.
     1. Run `terraform init`.
     1. Run `terraform plan` and review output.
     1. Run `terraform apply`.
-    1. If you would like the bucket to be replaced by cloud build at run time, change the bucket name back to `UPDATE_ME`.
+    1. If you would like the bucket to be replaced by Cloud Build at run time, change the bucket name back to `UPDATE_ME`.
 1. Push your plan branch to trigger a plan.
    ```
    git push --set-upstream origin plan
    ```
-1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the plan output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to production.
    ```
    git checkout -b production
    git push origin production
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. After production has been applied, apply development and non-production.
 1. Merge changes to development.
    ```
    git checkout -b development
    git push origin development
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to non-production.
    ```
    git checkout -b non-production git push origin non-production
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

 ### Run Terraform locally